Ä¢¹½ÊÓÆµÍø

 Last Reviewed

 The criteria used in evaluating faculty performance for both summative and formative assessments are related to job and rank responsibilities and should be understood by all parties before the evaluation process begins.
-(Please Note: A performance evaluation does not occur if there is a deficiency of performance.
-A Performance Plan may be developed in this case, as part of the overall performance management.)
+(Note: A performance evaluation does not occur if there is a deficiency of performance.
+A performance plan may be developed in this case as part of the overall performance management.)
 Faculty are evaluated based on teaching, professionalism, institutional engagement, and professional development.
-For further details, refer to HR 140 – Employee Corrective Action Policy.
+For further details, refer to HR 140 – Employee Corrective Action.

 When improvement and professional development needs are identified, the responsibility for improvement and/or change rests with the faculty member.
 The institution may assist the faculty member by providing formal and informal improvement opportunities to the faculty.
 An opportunity for faculty comment is provided within each formal evaluation.